Ben-Ed/Anonymous_group_assignment_soSci/README.md

 ## How to use

 Simply copy the following code into a php block within your soSci survey.
 There is also a commented version with explanations and further debugging options, if needed.
+Important: The php block needs to be on the first side!

 ```PHP
 $team_id = readGET('r');